goodalchemy/react-vite-tailwind-express-starter-2/README.md

 This is a **starter template** for building web apps with **React, Vite, TailwindCSS, and Express**.
 It provides flexibility without the constraints of frameworks like Next.js or Remix.
 Serve your frontend and API from a single Express server for easier deployment.

+## Development

+We use **concurrently** in development to run both the frontend and server simultaneously.
+During development, the full app (frontend + server) is available at localhost:3000, while the frontend alone runs at localhost:5173 with hot module reloading.
+If you're only making frontend or styling changes, localhost:5173 is the better option for a faster workflow.

+In production, only the server needs to be running.

 ## Benefits

 - **No Framework Lock-in** – Customize your app structure without Next.js or Remix constraints.